-Green light will flash error code if system malfunctions
+Green light will flash error code if system malfunctions\

-Not equipped on single mechanism systems
+\Not equipped on single mechanism systems

 If an error is detected, the green LED on the left side of the control panel will blink an error code.
-If an error code appears, see the Error Codes chart in your InfoCase.
+If an error code appears, see the manufacturer's user guide provided in your InfoCase to determine the problem.
 The error code must be cleared prior to operating the room.
-To clear the error, press the "RESET" button with a small tool such as a toothpick.
-Before operating the room after an error has been detected, check for obvious faults such as obstructions before trying to operate the room again.
+To clear the error, press the Service Button with a small tool such as a ballpoint pen, toothpick, etc. Before operating the room after an error has been detected, check for obvious faults such as obstructions before trying to operate the room again.
 If the error code appears again, the room will need to be extended using the crank method described in the previous section.
 The crank method is provided as a means to extend the room if there is a failure in the automatic system.
 If the room must be extended using the crank method, keep in mind it is likely that it must also be cranked in to retract.
 After the outing is completed and the room is retracted fully, take the coach to the nearest authorized service center for inspection.

-See the Slideout Room operating guide included in your InfoCase for further instructions, and troubleshooting information.
+See the Slideout Room operating guide included in your InfoCase for further instructions and troubleshooting information.

-SLIDEOUT EMERGENCY RETRACTION
+SLIDEOUT EMERGENCY RETRACTION - ELECTRIC